 At the end of the Reconstruction era that followed the American Civil War, tens of thousands of black former slaves left the southern United States 1 for finding social and economic opportunity in the western states and territories.
-The movement was known as the Great Exodus, and 2 their participants came to be her new home.
+The movement was known as the Great Exodus, and 2 their participants came to be part of the country to another took days or even weeks, and the dangers wild animals posed were not to be underestimated.